w3c/publ-wg/Meetings/index.md

 ## Teleconferences

-The weekly teleconferences are held _every week on Mondays_, at *noon US Eastern time* (which corresponds, in the summer period of the Northern Hemisphere, to 9am for San Diego, 1pm for São Paulo, 5pm for London, 6pm for Paris, 9:30pm for New Delhi, and 1am for Tokyo, see also the [time zone calculator](http://bit.ly/2rXCoPx)).
+The weekly teleconferences are held _every week on Mondays_, at *noon US Eastern time* (see the [time zone calculator](https://goo.gl/ujkGY1) for the exact timing for your time zone).
 See the [separate page](./gotomeetings) for the dial-in information.

 The Group also uses IRC for during the calls for minute taking, queue control, and general chit-chat.
 See the [separate page at W3C](https://www.w3.org/Project/IRC/) for further details.
 This Working Group uses the `#pwg` channel, and makes use of two bots on IRC: